-POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR STUDENTS WITH ATTENTION DEFICIT HYPERACTIVITY DISORDER
+POSITIVE BEHAVIOUR SUPPORT STRATEGIES FOR children and adolescents WITH ATTENTION DEFICIT HYPERACTIVITY DISORDER

 Practical evidence based strategies to help your child with Attention Deficit Hyperactivity Disorder achieve better communication, social, emotional, behavioural and learning outcomes.

 From time to time, most children will have trouble sitting still, paying attention, or controlling their impulses – as part of normal development.
 Whilst most children gradually grow out of such behaviours, individuals with ADHD do not.